Expertise

 Feedback: Key to Improvement and Success

 The feedback, or Feedback, is an essential tool for learning.
-It allows the learner to compare his results with an objective reality and to adjust his knowledge accordingly.
+It allows the learner to compare their results with an objective reality and to adjust his knowledge accordingly.
 By pointing out errors and providing suggestions for correction, feedback helps to refine mental models and to make sustainable progress.

 Finally, the feedback also benefits training designers.
 With Didask, the data collected on learners' responses allows you to continuously improve your courses, guaranteeing their relevance and effectiveness